 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Under the request in the city's initial testimony, the monthly water bill for a residential customer using 5,000 gallons would rise from $12.05 to $18.66.
-The city is also seeking authorization to issue up to $16.54 million in long-term debt.
+Under the agreement, the monthly water bill for a residential customer using 5,000 gallons would rise from $12.05 to $18.66.
+The city would also be authorized to issue up to $18 million in long-term debt.

 The IURC approved East Chicago's current water rates in 2006.
 Municipal sewer rates are exempt from IURC oversight and are set by locally elected city and town councils.

 This page will be updated based on case developments.